 Counter-transference

-Counter-transference is when the therapist projects their feelings onto the client.
-This can be harmful to the therapy relationship as well as the client’s progress.
-Counter-transference awareness is an important aspect of the therapist’s approach and professional development.
+Counter-transference occurs when the therapist projects their feelings onto the client.
+This can be harmful to the therapy relationship and the client’s progress.

 Characteristics of Therapeutic Relationship